AndreasEDB/SPAC_BetterPDFDownloader_uge9/README.md

 Please also focus on how readable this Readme file is, and how likely it is that someone who doesn't know my code could use my program based on it.

+(Addition, after deadline): Also check if my code is thread-safe (against race-conditions), especially the PDFDocument which may need to be read by the monitor, while it is modified.
+I have protected all setters with locks, and I believe getters are atomic operations (which I believe to be thread-safe)

 NOTE: DO remember to read the "How to start this program" section at in this document, to see what default arguments I use in Visual studio.